+An electric powered vehicle has been added to the Fleet and is used across the gardens.
 Bio-diesel at the highest acceptable organic ratio is used in all diesel powered service vehicles.
 The use of two stroke engine powered machines is kept to a minimum where possible.
-Electrically powered service vehicles have been trialled but the inability to garage the vehicles overnight on site and the current limited range makes their use inappropriate at the current time.
-We will continue to evaluate options.